3rd Conversation (3C)™ Frequently Asked Questions

 Typically, patients and clinicians have talked about their respective experiences in separate conversations.
 3rd Conversation brings us together to connect and explore how reinventing the patient-clinician relationship can be a source of power, healing, and fulfillment.
 3C is designed to bring this new conversation—and the remarkable changes that it brings about—into reality.

 The backbone of 3C is a Spark event, a professionally facilitated event that occurs in-person (when safe) or virtually.
-During Spark events, between 12 and 24 patients and clinicians explore their respective experiences and "dreamstorm" ways the future could be different if the patient-clinician relationship was prioritized and valued in our health system.
-The experience is designed to boost both clinician and patient wellbeing.
-Both patients and clinicians leave the room feeling enlightened, inspired, motivated, and supported to continue the conversation and to turn that conversation into action.
+During Spark events, between 12 and 24 participants explore their respective experiences and "dreamstorm" ways the future could be different if relationships were prioritized and valued in our health system.
+The experience is designed to boost clinician, patient, and/or health system administrator wellbeing.
+Participants leave the room feeling enlightened, inspired, motivated, and supported to continue the conversation and to turn that conversation into action.